We have a very special episode with my buddy, the one and only Shaun T. He’s the creator of Insanity, Cize, and host of My Diet is Better Than Yours.

 I talk to these people who have these stories, and they really empower and inspire me to keep going to let people know—you think a broken finger or arm, these minute things, should stop you?
 Then people teach class and lose weight in a wheelchair.
 It’s possible.
 You can make it happen.

-You can find all of Shaun T’s fitness programs including Hip Hop Abs, Insanity, and Cize, and his podcast “Trust and Believe” at www.shauntfitness.com.
+You can find all of Shaun T’s fitness programs including Hip Hop Abs, Insanity, and Cize, his podcast “Trust and Believe,” and his newly released book T is for Transformation at www.shauntfitness.com.

 Check out My Diet is Better Than Yours hosted by Shaun T on Hulu or ABCGo!